ianrenton/ianrenton.com/projects/meteogram/index.markdown

 ![The Meteogram display showing weather and calendar events on an ultra-wide screen](banner3.jpg){: .center}

-## The Enclosure & Mounting
+## Enclosure & Mounting

 Coming soon <sup>[<a href="https://boingboing.net/2013/08/06/cetacean-needed-wikipedia-wha.html">cetacean needed</a>]</sup>

-## The Future Solutions
+## Future Improvements

-Using a second computer to run the meteogram script is, let's face it, a bit of a hack.
-There's a couple of ways I may work around this in future so that the project is self-contained:

-1. Replace Plotly with Matplotlib.
-This would involve a huge rewrite of the code, which I'm not super keen on doing, but it would hopefully allow rendering the image on an `armv6l` processor.
-It looks like its API is not as nice as Plotly's, and it's a bit less modern, but it should avoid the complications of Plotly's "web-first" approach using Chromium binaries just to output an image.
-2. Provide a web-based display on the Pi.
-Plotly would probably prefer to be used this way, rendering to a web page that can be full-screened to display in the way required.
-It could also be made interactive.
-However, this is a heavyweight approach that's not ideally suited to the slow processor of the original Pi.
-3. Replace the original Model B with a Pi 4.
-This would mount properly on the screen, and be able to run the meteogram script properly thanks to its more modern CPU architecture.
-I was originally trying to avoid this as the software would be using a tiny fraction of the computer's power&mdash;however, perhaps this would provide the most elegant solution despite that.
+I may consider replacing the original Model B with a Pi 4.
+This would mount properly on the screen with the included adapters for a neater fit, and has built-in WiFi.
+However, given the extremely minimal system requirements of the project, this seems like a waste of a much more powerful device.

 I would also like to add time-based or automatic control of the screen backlight brightness.
 This is unfortunately not a simple software change but [one that requires hardware mods](http://capnbry.net/blog/?p=210) and so will wait until another day!